Zaharid/validobj/README.md

 	the [typing](https://docs.python.org/3/library/typing.html) module.
   - Simplicity of implementation (rather than full generality).

-Validobj requires a moder Python version and has no other dependencies.
+Validobj requires a modern Python version and has no other dependencies.
 It progressively supports typing features as they are implemented in the standard library and language: A limited subset of the parsing facilities work with Python 3.8, which is the minimum version.
 The [custom validation